 “The new faculty hire will be required to align with CACREP requirements for clinical mental health counseling programs as GRTS is in the process of pursuing CACREP accreditation,” Kram stated.
 “GRTS desires to continue to integrate a Christian foundation with clinical mental health counseling to prepare students for professional counseling roles.”

 As GRTS anticipates the addition of a new faculty member to its learning community, Kram summarized the current priorities in graduate-level counseling education.

 “Diversity and inclusion are of utmost importance, and accrediting organizations and licensing boards are emphasizing the importance of multicultural counseling education,” Kram said.
 “There is also an ongoing demand for counseling individuals with addictions, and GRTS offers an addictions specialization to prepare counselors to meet this demand.”

-To view a job description and apply for this new faculty role, visit cornerstone.edu/employment.
+To view a job description and apply for this new faculty role, visit our Employment web page.